SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/create-quote-document.md

 ## How can I change the quote document?

-If have created a quote document for a quote, but want to use another document, you can do as follows:
+If you created a quote document for a quote, but want to use another document:

 1. Open the quote.